LuanSFMarques/Excel_Cnpj_Automation_V1/README.md

 ## Disclaimer

-**Português**
-**Este algoritmo foi desenvolvido para ser utilizado no Brasil, pois a API integrada é exclusiva para dados relacionados ao Cadastro Nacional da Pessoa Jurídica (CNPJ) no território brasileiro.** Portanto, não será possível utilizá-lo para CNPJs de outros países ou realizar consultas internacionais.

-**English**
+**-English**
 **This algorithm was developed to be used in Brazil, as the integrated API is exclusive for data related to the National Register of Legal Entities (CNPJ) within Brazilian territory.
 Therefore,** it will not be possible to use it for CNPJs from other countries or perform international queries.

+**-Português**
+**Este algoritmo foi desenvolvido para ser utilizado no Brasil, pois a API integrada é exclusiva para dados relacionados ao Cadastro Nacional da Pessoa Jurídica (CNPJ) no território brasileiro.** Portanto, não será possível utilizá-lo para CNPJs de outros países ou realizar consultas internacionais.

 ## Sumário